der-spaete-jo/math-tutor/README.md

 Enter the dojo to train your mental calculation skills!

+Answer a series of arithmetic questions as fast as you can.
+Your average response time is what counts here.
+But stay focused: wrong inputs slow you down.

 You choose a combination of operatiors from addition (+) multiplication (*), subtraction (-), division (:) and modulo (%).
 You will be asked a series of 8 or 16 questions.
 After each Randori you will get an overview of your performance, including total and average response times.
 To investigate your development, have a look at the Statistics.

 ## Settings